nilay1998/Popular-Github-Repo/README.md

 ## Approach
 I have used the API https://api.github.com/orgs/:org/repos to list all repositories of an organization.
 You can find its documentation [here](https://developer.github.com/v3/repos/#list-organization-repositories).

 Based on the number of forks on each repo, I have sorted and displayed then on the activity using RecyclerView.
-User can tap on each RecyclerView item to find the top Committes on that repository.
+User can tap on each RecyclerView item to find the top committees on that repository.

 ## Screenshots
 This is the home page where you enter the organization's name and the number of repositories you wish to see. <br/>